tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_publishing_tool_options.md

 The list of other possibilities is quite extensive.
 Although probably not worth using due to the small community and limited platform, you might also explore [Asciidoctor](http://asciidoctor.org/), [Dexy](http://www.dexy.it/), [Nanoc](https://nanoc.ws/), [API Documentation Platform](https://viasocket.com/docs), and [Apidoco](https://github.com/72pulses/apidoco).
 For more doc tools, see [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).

-## Continuous delivery hosts
+## Hosting and deployment options

 Static site generators handle content development, but not hosting and deployment.
-For this, you have a whole other platform to consider.
-I call these options continuous delivery hosting platforms.
+For this, you have a whole other category of tools to consider.

 Theoretically, you could publish a static website on any web server (e.g., AWS S3, Bluehost, and more).
 But continuous delivery hosting platforms do something more &mdash; they automatically build your output when you commit a change to a repo.
 These hosts often read content stored on GitHub and initiate build and publishing pipelines when they detect a change in a particular branch.

-These platforms are built on
+Hosting and deployment platforms usually offer a number of additional features, such as SSL, CDNs, minification, authentication, backup/redundancy, and more.

 ### GitHub Pages {#github_pages}

-[GitHub Pages](https://pages.github.com/) is not specifically designed as a documentation platform but rather as a web deployment option.
+[GitHub Pages](https://pages.github.com/) provides a free hosting and deployment option for Jekyll projects.
 If you upload a Jekyll project to a GitHub repository, you can indicate that it's a Jekyll project in the settings, and GitHub will automatically build it when you commit to your GitHub repo.
 This feature &mdash; building Jekyll projects directly from your GitHub repo &mdash; is referred to as GitHub Pages.

 In you GitHub repo, click **Settings** and scroll down to **GitHub Pages**.
 This is where you activate the GitHub Pages feature.